zarchri/photocallenge/README.md

 ## CONTENTS

- * Google Fonts was used to import the chosen fonts for use in the site.
+ * Google Fonts was used to import the chosen fonts for use on the site.

-For the Page Title I have used the google font Oswald.
-I chooce this font because I want A font who clearly Shows the title on the page.
+For the Page Title, I have used the Google font Oswald.
+I chose this font because I want A font that clearly Shows the title on the page.

-For the body of the page I have used the google font Lato.
-Lato is a sans-serif font like the mostly website use, it is a clean and easy to read.
+For the body of the page, I have used the Google font Lato.
+Lato is a sans-serif font like the mostly websites use, it is clean and easy to read.

   * [Imagery]
-  (In the home page I want use a picture with a person with a camera so the person get intention.
-  -In the gallery I have chosen picture who can interact with the travelgoal we will go to in the different phototravels -In the fornm-section I chooce this picture because I want show the feeling to photographs togheter and get inspiration from each other.)
+  On the home page I want to use a picture of a person with a camera so the person gets intention. -In the gallery, I have chosen a picture that can interact with the travel goal we will go to in the different photo travels -In the form section, I chose this picture because I want to show the feeling of photographs together and get inspiration from each other.

-  * [Features]The website is comprised of a home page, a gallery page, a signup page, a 404 error page & a 500 error page.
+  * [Features]The website is comprised of a home page, a gallery page, and a signup page.